lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked through freeCodeCamp's "Wherefore Art Thou" algorithm and did the same thing - wrote out pseudocode and really tried to understand the step-by-step.
 I utilized jsfiddle for this, as it's easy to see the console.logs.

 **Thoughts**: I like this new process I have of using jsfiddle to work things out.
 It's helping me see the logic of algorithm construction.

+### R1D73: 3/28/18

+**Today's Progress**: I worked through freeCodeCamp's "Search and Replace" algorithm all on my own!
+Had to research how to do certain snippets of the code, but I knew how to figure it out without peeking.

+**Thoughts**: Proud of myself. :)